matonoli/fujs-pythia-jets/README.md

 ## Remark: Running on your own laptop

-In case you want to enter and run STAR container on your own laptop:
+In case you want to enter and run this ROOT container on your own laptop:

 - You need to install either [Docker engine](https://docs.docker.com/get-started/get-docker/) or [Apptainer (singularity)](https://apptainer.org/docs/admin/main/installation.html).
   For simplier Apptainer (singularity) installation: